Chatbots, Security, and Healthcare Records

 Chatbots are useful resources for businesses helping to connect with new and existing customers on their websites or social media.
 They are a cost-effective way to capture prospective users’ information and provide them with basic answers.
 The technology can also set expectations for human response time frames.
 On the back end, chatbots can sync with customer relationship management tools and help businesses manage customer data.

-Many users, , prefer messaging to calling.
+Many users, particularly millennials, prefer messaging to calling.
 On this front, chatbots are exceptionally helpful — especially when it comes to industries like healthcare.
 This field involves dealing with sensitive information about personal health.
 However, electronic data transmission and chatbot use bring up a variety of security concerns surrounding personal health information and Health Insurance Portability and Accountability Act (HIPAA) laws.
 What happens if a patient messages a chatbot and provides very personal medical history?
 Is it legal to keep that information?

 It’s a challenge for healthcare providers and others in the medical and pharmaceutical industries to strike a balance between providing consistent, quality customer service and ensuring HIPAA protocols are met.